 How to incorporate animation

-Some of these animated videos can include:
+Examples of animated videos can include:

-3. Videos concerning the business’s core beliefs and mission to ensure that everyone is working towards the same goal.
+- Videos concerning the business’s core beliefs and mission to ensure that everyone is working towards the same goal.

-4. How-to or explainer videos on key processes within your business.
+- How-to or explainer videos on key processes within your business.
 This can include internal communication guidelines, how to use your company’s HR portal and other best practices that will help them become productive members of your team.

-5. Videos that help junior or mid-level staff to upskill or develop management skills that can help them move up into more senior roles in the company.
+- Videos that help junior or mid-level staff to upskill or develop management skills that can help them move up into more senior roles in the company.